0xced/iOS-Artwork-Extractor/README.md

 The png files are saved into `~/Desktop/UIKit Artwork Extractor-version` where *version* is the SDK version.

 # Glossy Buttons #
 *UIKit Artwork Extractor* can also generate glossy buttons png files.
 Thanks to [@schwa](http://twitter.com/schwa/status/9288691077) for the original code.
-Glossy buttons png files are saved into the same directory as UIKit artwork png files.
+Three states (normal/highlighted/disabled) glossy buttons png files are saved into the same directory as UIKit artwork png files.